Is a heat pump electricity tariff cheaper in the UK?

 How quickly can I switch electricity tariff in the UK?

 Switching timelines vary by supplier, but many switches complete within a few working days.
-Your supply usually continues without interruption; it’s mainly an administrative change.
+Your supply continues without interruption; it’s mainly an administrative change.

 Why homeowners use EnergyPlus